odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 Return to work payments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A return to work payment is a payment made to an employee to resume working.
-To process one in Odoo, create an individual payslip, select the employee and modify its regular structure to “Australia: return to work”.
-Then, simply add the gross amount of that payment in the “Other Inputs” table and compute the payslip.
+To process one in Odoo, create an individual payslip, select the employee and modify its regular structure to **Australia: return to work**.
+Then, simply add the gross amount of that payment in the **Other Inputs** table and compute the payslip.

 .. image:: australia/PAY_16.png
    :align: center